Orden14/RaidPlanner/readme.md

 - Guest

 ## Test using Codeception
 This app uses Codeception for acceptance, functional and unit tests.
-For Acceptance testing, it is required to have Fireefox installed on your computer.
+For acceptance testing, it is required to have Firefox installed on your computer.
 If you experience a binary error upon testing, please refer to line 25 in Acceptance.suite.yml.
+The Webdriver currently set up in the project is for windows x64.
+If you are using another OS, remove geckodriver.exe in the root directory of the project and use the corresponding geckodriver from https://github.com/mozilla/geckodriver/releases.

 ###### Custom commands related to tests :
 - vendor/bin/codecept build (runs the build command for Codeception)